-Spring is just around the corner and what better way to get ready for all the warm weather ahead than with a fresh, new mini dress?
+Spring is officially here and what better way to get ready for all the warm weather ahead than with a fresh, new mini dress?
 This simple little dress is easily made from a refashioned men’s button-down.

 - An old, men’s button-down shirt